(Click on pictures for larger view.)

 I’ll come to you)

 To be perfectly truthful, I am only sure of the words in the first two lines, but the meaning of what she was singing is what I have put into my own words here in Danish.
-Mig and dig are pronounced in Danish more or less like my and thy (well, dy) but meaning me and thee.
+Mig and dig are pronounced in Danish more or less like my and thy, but meaning me and thee.

 The audience went wild with applause and hurrays.

-This magnificent student revue star went on to become a great revue prima donna for the most famous Swedish King of revues (a very special kind of cabaret) ever, Karl Gerhard.
-Revue is a very particularly Swedish form of intellectual / humorous / show biz entertainment with lots of ridiculing of politics and current events of the day.
+So this magnificent student revue star went on to become a great revue prima donna for the most famous Swedish King of revues (a very special kind of cabaret) ever, Karl Gerhard.
+Revue is a very particularly Swedish form of intellectual / humorous / show biz entertainment with lots of wit and ridiculing of politics and current events of the day.

 Cilla worked with the King of revues until 1963 when she got married and changed her role to becoming a mother.
 She didn’t entirely give up on singing on various stages though.
 Even as late as in 1978 a friend of hers managed to get her back up on the stage, this time in Göteborg at Liseberg, the wonderful Göteborg amusement park.
 She had important functions for Sveriges Radio (the Swedish Radio) and also became a writer and a diversified cultural persona.

 Karl Gerhard (1891 – 1964) is a legend in Swedish cultural entertainment.
 He was not by any means the only king of revues; there were others before and after him – and at the same time.
 But Karl Gerhard was in a class of his own.
 For his wit, for his political engagement and for his great prima donnas.
-His strong anti-Nazi stand in a song (called a kuplett in Swedish, for this kind of politically inspired song for the stage) earned him the attention of the mass media, since his song Den ökända hästen från Troja (the infamous horse from Troy) 6 in 1940 was banned by the cowardly Swedish government as being too openly anti-Nazi.
-I knew the song from a record we had at home, Arne being a great fan of Karl Gerhard.
+His strong anti-Nazi stand in a song (called a kuplett in Swedish, for this kind of politically inspired song for the stage) earned him the attention of the mass media, since his song Den ökända hästen från Troja (the infamous horse from Troy) 4 in 1940 was banned by the cowardly Swedish government as being too openly anti-Nazi.
+I knew the song from a record we had at home, Arne being a great fan of Karl Gerhard, even before he got to know him personally.
 It was of course intended to stir up the Swedish people (and government) from their collaborationist stand to Nazi Germany.

 He considered himself a Communist, but was probably just about the richest Communist ever.
 His home at my time in Stockholm was a huge villa in Saltsjöbaden, which is a most exclusive Stockholm inner archipelago suburb.
 In 1949 he adopted a very pretty little Ethiopian girl, called Fatima, born in Copenhagen, and all Swedes loved him all the more for that.